 If you're interested in learning more about sustainability in the pet industry or insect powder as a source of protein, check out our interview: What's All the Hype About Cricket Protein for Dogs?

 Jiminy's Insect Protein Dog Food Review

 According to Jiminy's, it takes 22,000 times more water to raise a cow than it does to raise an insect, and it takes 2,300 times more water to raise a chicken than an insect.
-In fact, they say that in the last 12 months the production of their dog food products compared to other traditional products has saved over 60 million liters of water, averted 7 million grams of greenhouse gases, and they produce 130,000 pounds of insect protein per acre of land that they use.
+In fact, they say that in the last 12 months the production of their dog food products compared to other traditional products has saved over 60 million liters of water, averted 7 million grams of greenhouse gases, and produce 130,000 pounds of insect protein per acre of land that they use.

 Did you know that it takes 93% less land to raise insects than beef and 67% less land to raise insects than chickens?
 Jiminy's even partnered with Carbon Credit Capital to measure the greenhouse gas (GHG) emissions associated with their products.
 They found that their cricket protein treats produce 740% less GHG emissions than traditional beef dog treats and 270% less than chicken treats.

 While sustainability is great, my biggest concern is always my dogs' health and well-being.
 Cricket powder scores as high in digestibility for dogs as chicken or beef protein.
-Cricket powder is also a natural pre-biotic and naturally hypoallergienic!
+Cricket powder is also a natural pre-biotic and naturally hypoallergenic!

-Jiminy's Insect Protein Dog Food recipes are made in the USA and free of corn, wheat and soy.
-They are not made with any artificial preservatives, artificial colors or antibiotics.
+Jiminy's Insect Protein Dog Food recipes are made in the USA and free of corn, wheat, and soy.
+They are not made with any artificial preservatives, artificial colors, or antibiotics.
 All of their recipes are designed by veterinarians.